-The WaveShare SN65HVD230 CAN Board is an accessory board that features an onboard CAN transceiver SN65HVD230, which is pinout-compatible with the PCA82C250.
+The CAN Bus Mini Breakout Board is an accessory board that features an onboard CAN Bus transceiver SN65HVD230, which is pinout-compatible with the PCA82C250.
 It is powered at 3.3VDC and features ESD protection.
-The SN65HVD230 CAN Board is ideal for connecting microcontrollers to a CAN Bus network.
+The board is ideal for connecting any microcontroller with embedded CAN Bus controller to a CAN Bus network.

-While many popular embedded systems (e.g. mbed LPC1768, Arduino Due, Teensy 3.x, etc.) provide their respective CAN interfaces, these CAN capabilities are per default useless without their respective CAN transceivers.
-A CAN transceiver is a line driver that converts the controller’s TTL signal to the actual CAN level, which is a differential voltage.
-The use of differential voltage contributes to the vast reliability of CAN.
-Out of cost constraints, boards like the Arduino Due and the mbed LPC1768 have no onboard CAN transceivers.
-Basically, CAN transceivers would add more costs to the board and why pay for it when you don't need it?
-CAN transceivers, due to power management requirements, come always as a separate chip.
+While many popular embedded systems (e.g. mbed LPC1768, Arduino Due, Teensy 3.x, etc.) provide their respective CAN Bus interfaces, these CAN Bus capabilities are per default useless without their respective CAN Bus transceivers.
+A CAN Bus transceiver is a line driver that converts the controller’s TTL signal to the actual CAN Bus level, which is a differential voltage.
+The use of differential voltage contributes to the vast reliability of the CAN Bus technology.
+Out of cost constraints, boards like the Arduino Due and the mbed LPC1768 have no onboard CAN Bus transceivers.
+Basically, CAN Bus transceivers would add more costs to the board and why pay for it when you don't need it?
+CAN Bus transceivers, due to power management requirements, come always as a separate chip.

 - App Note: Testing Arduino Due With 2 CAN Bus Mini Breakout Boards...